brcak-zmaj/kiwix/README.md

 First, clone this repository to your server

-2. Generate the library.xml file
+2. Generate the library.xml file (make sure you've downloaded the files first)

 Run the provided script zim_library_gen.sh